 According to McCrone & Stone (1965)3, the only place in the U.S. where the spider could be found in 1965 was in Florida.
 During the late seventies the brown widow had spread further north, and in 2001 it was found as far north as South Carolina.

-Today (late 2012) it can be found in Georgia, South Carolina, Florida, Louisiana, Hawaii, Texas, California, and Mississippi.
+Today (summer 2013) it can be found in Georgia, South Carolina, Florida, Louisiana, Hawaii, Texas, California, and Mississippi.
 In Louisiana, the majority of specimens found are in New Orleans.
 As New Orleans has undergone quite a bit of rebuilding since Katrina, a lot of building materials have been transported to New Orleans, which explains why so many brown widow spiders are suddenly found there.

 Some of the places brown widow spiders prefer to stay, and from where they can be collected, are greenhouses, trash cans, car garages, and storage facilities.